XiaoyuQian829/rbac-java/README.md

 ---

-## 🔍 Why This Matters
+## Why This Project

-Most open-source RBAC examples skip traceability, validation, or real-time usage simulation.

-This project delivers:
+Unlike most RBAC demos that skip traceability or runtime enforcement, this project emphasizes:

-- Real-time permission enforcement
+- Real-time permission checks
 - Human-readable YAML configs
-- Command-line driven validation
-- Clean separation of concerns
+- Clear separation of roles and permissions

----
+- CLI-based validation and simulation
+- Zero-framework design (no Spring, no DB)

-## ✅ Key Features
+## Key Features

-### Hot-reloadable Configs
-All access logic is driven by two YAML files: `UserRegistry.yaml` and `RolePermissions.yaml`.
-These can be updated and reloaded at runtime without restarting the application.
+- **Hot-reloadable Configs**: `UserRegistry.yaml` and `RolePermissions.yaml` can be updated and reloaded without restarting the app.

-### Structured Permission Checks
-Every permission is validated explicitly and can be logged or audited.
-No hidden assumptions — everything is resolved through the permission matrix.
+- **Explicit Permission Checks**: Every action is resolved via the permission matrix.
+No hardcoded shortcuts.

-### Role-Scoped Contexts
-Permissions are tied to `UserContext` objects resolved from `ContextBuilder`, ensuring all access flows are permission-scoped.

-### CLI-Based Testing
-Includes two CLI interfaces:
+- **Scoped User Contexts**: All runtime behavior is bound to a `UserContext` derived from the role-permission structure.
-- `RBACCli.java`: interactive permission testing
+- **Command-line Testing**: Includes `RBACCli.java` for interactive testing and `RunAllUsers.java` for auditing all users.
-- `RunAllUsers.java`: permission matrix dump for all users

-### Zero Framework Overhead
-No Spring, no database.
-Built with plain Java, SnakeYAML, and Maven — easy to inspect, modify, or embed.
+- **Minimal Dependencies**: Built with plain Java and SnakeYAML.
+No heavy frameworks.

 ---